tazama-lf/tms-service/README.md

 Transaction monitoring is one of many risk management activities that an organization must perform to ensure healthy operations and also to remain compliant with relevant legislation or regulations.

-Currently, it accepts ISO20022 Pain001.001.11 message [https://lextego.atlassian.net/browse/AM-632](https://lextego.atlassian.net/browse/AM-632) , pain.013 message [https://lextego.atlassian.net/browse/AM-529](https://lextego.atlassian.net/browse/AM-529) , pacs.002.001.12 [https://lextego.atlassian.net/browse/AM-373](https://lextego.atlassian.net/browse/AM-373) and pacs.008.001.10 [https://lextego.atlassian.net/browse/AM-679?atlOrigin=eyJpIjoiMTFmNzYyOWZmZTk2NDlkNjhhZmVkODlhYTExMmJlM2IiLCJwIjoiaiJ9](https://lextego.atlassian.net/browse/AM-679?atlOrigin=eyJpIjoiMTFmNzYyOWZmZTk2NDlkNjhhZmVkODlhYTExMmJlM2IiLCJwIjoiaiJ9)
+Currently, it accepts ISO20022 Pain001.001.11 message , pain.013 message , pacs.002.001.12 and pacs.008.001.10.
+For more information click here[https://github.com/frmscoe/docs/blob/main/Product/transaction-monitoring-service-api.md](https://github.com/frmscoe/docs/blob/dev/Knowledge-Articles/iso20022-and-tazama.md)

 ## Activity Diagram